Amazagni/travel-agency/README.md

 # Main project for introduction-to-web-applications AGH University course
-Web application for travel agency with firebase connection and authentication <br\>
+Web application for travel agency with firebase connection and authentication <br  />
 Created with Angular